the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/performance.md

 // false
 ~~~~~~~

-Let's focus on the actual logging in the browser's developer tools.
+Let's focus on the actual logging in the browser's developer tools when refreshing the page.
 You should see a similar output.
 First, the App component renders, followed by its child components (e.g. List component).

 {title="Visualization",lang="text"}
 ~~~~~~~